Calverton, Nottinghamshire: The 21st Century

 The parish councillor moved out of the old offices and meeting room, the home of the parish council for over 130 years, up to the new extension in December 2023.
 In early 2024 the whole south facing roof of the village hall was fitted with a 50 kW solar panel system.
 On the 1st of August 2024 the extension was completed when councillor Lorraine Brown officially handed the keys for the new on site cafe to the new tenant.

 Councillor Lorraine Brown instigated the transformation of the site of the disused old pitch and putt field into a new 5 acre wildlife park to the West of William Lee Memorial park.

-Parish precept
+In 2026 Calverton parish council froze their precept again at £294,634.
+A zero increase.
+As a result, residents in Calverton will pay a parish charge for the year of £112.68 for an average Band C property which is the most prevalent band in the village.

-At the Gedling Borough Council meeting held on 5 March 2025, council members agreed to an increase in Council Tax charges across the borough, which will result in higher bills for local residents.
-A decision was made to use reserves to cover a budget deficit after implementing the maximum allowed increase in Council Tax.
+Despite having a lower tax base than say neighbouring Ravenshead parish council, Calverton parish council provides far higher services and facilities, including a cemetery and chapel, two public car parks, a public toilet block, the largest village hall facility in the East Midlands, with five kitchens, six sets of toilets, a conference suite, parish offices, two community units, a cafe, main hall, meeting room, six changing rooms with showers and toilets, and finally a workshop.
+Bowling green, tennis courts, five football pitches, skate park, two extensive public parks, a MUGA, over 90 acres of public park land, a new 16 acre cemetery, a heritage garden, upkeep of the churchyard, and two large allotment sites.
+There are six full time members of staff.

-Calverton has once again reported the highest parish precept within Gedling Borough.
-For the 2025-2026 financial year, the precept has increased by £18,795 to a total of £294,634.
-As a result, residents in Calverton will pay a parish charge of £115.31 for an average Band D property, which is nearly double the charge for neighbouring Ravenshead at £60.61.
-This places Calverton second in the borough in terms of parish charges, with Burton Joyce topping the list at £148.55.
+Grant Funding